How Quiet are Shower Pumps and Why Do They Make Noise?

 Shower pumps provide an excellent method to improve water pressure across the home.
 When deciding which shower pump to install, noise can be an important factor.
-Our Training Manager, Ken Vance, explains why shower pumps make noise, why different types of shower pumps make different noises, and what you can do to ensure that your shower pump installation is as quiet as possible.
+Here we explain why shower pumps make noise, why different types of shower pumps make different noises, and what you can do to ensure that your shower pump installation is as quiet as possible.

 Regenerative pumps, including our CT Xtra, CT Bathroom and CT Force ranges, have an impeller within the end of the pump, which spins 2800 times per minute.
 When the water enters the pump from the inlet it is whipped around the end of the pump by the impeller.
 The water is stripped from the impeller and is directed out the top of the pump by a stripping block, this gives the regenerative range a different noise to our centrifugal pumps.